On this page, we will find links and worked examples that can be replicated to answer the most frequently asked questions.

 What is required to start a valuation data dashboard?

-- If Xplain is one of the valuation data providers, perform trade valuation based upon the user’s valuation preferences and (cleansed) market data
+If Xplain is one of the valuation data providers, we will also perform trade valuations as part of the XM workflow, based on company/entity’s default valuation settings and (cleansed) market data.

-In the XM Dashboard section, we will learn how to perform an exception management workflow on valuation data.
-First, we will need to set the anchor date for the sandbox environment to 30th November 2022.
+In the Valuation Data Cleansing section, you will learn how to perform an anomaly detection workflow on valuation data.
+First, you will need to set the anchor date for the sandbox environment to 30th November 2022.

 We recommend to refer to the Permissible Values section to get a full description of all inputs for each process.